Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Evolution Cat Profiles/Insane/Rancid Odin.md

 There Until They Move Away

-Ability=Attack Drainer:
+Ability=Multi Drainer:

-When A Cat Is In Odin’s Stink Field,
+When Cats Are In Odins Stink

-They Lose 10 Attack Per Turn Until
+Field, Their Attack And Defense

+Values Are Both Drained By 20

-They Leave, The, Their Defense Restores
+Every Turn Until They Leave,

+Then The Values Are Set Back To Normal

 Attack=Claws